apache/pulsar/site2/docs/security-jwt.md

 ### Authorization

 The token itself does not have any permission associated.
 The authorization engine determines whether the token should have permissions or not.
 Once you have created the token, you can grant permission for this token to do certain actions.
-For example:
+The following is an example.

 ```shell
 $ bin/pulsar-admin namespaces grant-permission my-tenant/my-namespace \
             --role test-user \
             --actions produce,consume
 ```

 ### Enable token authentication on Brokers